If you have a complaint about a business that provides consumer credit – such as a payday loan, or home credit business – we can help.

 How we handle complaints about credit and borrowing money

 Every year we receive complaints from consumers about businesses who offer credit products and services.
-Consumer credit covers a wide range of credit, lending and borrowing - for example, payday loans, debt collection and home credit.
+Consumer credit covers a wide range of credit, lending and borrowing – for example, payday loans, debt collection, home credit and catalogue shopping.
 We look at complaints about other types of lending and borrowing too, like mortgages.

 We’ll look at the facts and circumstances of each complaint.
 We’ll listen impartially to both parties when deciding what’s fair and reasonable in the circumstances.
 We’ll take into account any relevant laws, regulations and codes of practice.
 And we’ll look at any supporting additional evidence, which may include reports from third parties or independent experts.

 Once we’ve considered everything, we’ll set out our findings, explaining whether we think the business has treated you fairly, or not.
 If we think the business has treated you unfairly, we’ll set out what we think needs to be done to put things right.

 How long it takes